GrahamCampbell/git-wrapper/README.md

 # PHP Wrapper around GIT

 This is a fork of [cpliakas/git-wrapper](https://github.com/cpliakas/git-wrapper) by [Chris Pliakas](https://github.com/cpliakas) and [Tomas Votruba](https://github.com/TomasVotruba).
 We **readable API that abstracts challenges of executing Git commands from within a PHP process** for you.
-We provide support for PHP 7.2, 7.3, 7.4, 8.0 and 8.1, all in one version, without depending on Nette, a major differnce from the upstream package!
+We provide support for PHP 7.4, 8.0, 8.1, and 8.2, all in one version, without depending on Nette, a major difference from the upstream package!

 - It's built upon the [`Symfony\Process`](https://symfony.com/doc/current/components/process.html) to execute the Git command with **cross-platform support** and uses the best-in-breed techniques available to PHP.
 - This library also provides an SSH wrapper script and API method for developers to **easily specify a private key other than default** by using [the technique from StackOverflow](http://stackoverflow.com/a/3500308/870667).